My business is interested in responding to an ATM. What do I have to do?

 You may be asked to confirm in your response whether your business complies with the terms and conditions of the draft contract.

-Australian government organisations are increasingly using the Commonwealth Contract Terms for contracts under $200,000.
+Australian Government organisations must use the Commonwealth Contract Terms for most contracts up to $200,000.
 It would be useful to familiarise yourself with these terms.

 For higher value contracts, you may negotiate terms and conditions in the draft contract.
 However, you should be aware that a Government organisation will usually regard an ATM response that departs from the standard terms and conditions as higher risk and a higher cost than one which complies.
 This may make your response less competitive in terms of achieving value for money.